willking2/fish546_W15/nlap-ano/ntbk/week3_progress.md

   - set up Hummingbird, thanks to JH for help
 - Wed: figured out how to download uniprot data into hummingbird
   - $curl with -o, thanks to SR and SW for help
+  - ran blastx in Hummingbird!
+- Thurs: there's a blastx .tab output file in hummingbird (~/srlab/willbigdata/Nlap_uniprot_blastx.tab)
+  - hopefully it's a complete one